Developing a Will

 Will Attorney in Huntsville | Crumbley-Blackwell & Associates, P.C.

 In Alabama, if a family member passes away and he or she does not have a will, the estate will be divided by Alabama State Law through a process called intestate succession.
 Intestate succession states that if you were to die without a will, all of your assets will be transferred to your closest living relatives.
 The family members and friends of the deceased are consumed with miscellaneous and daunting tasks following the death.
 During this trying time, the surviving family members should not be subjected to the added stress of an extensive legal battle regarding the estate of the deceased.
 Drafting a will before your death will ensure that your estate remains protected and that your family is protected from a lengthy and expensive legal process.

 The major difference between a will and a living will in the State of Alabama is that a will only goes into effect after a person has died, a living will goes into effect while a person is still living.
 Most commonly, a will is used to outline how an estate will be divided, while a living will is used to outline the quality of care that you wish to receive during the remainder of your life.
 A living will is common for those who cannot properly communicate the quality of care in which they wish to receive for the remainder of their life.

 Why choose us to create your will?

 Our compassionate and knowledgeable Elder Law attorneys will help safeguard your assets and remove the legal burdens from your family.
 We have helped hundreds of clients across Huntsville, Madison, Athens, Decatur, and surrounding areas to develop an encompassing will that outlines the necessary decisions that will need to be made after you have passed away.
-The dedicated will attorneys at our office have nearly 80 years of experience handling cases relating to wills, trusts, power of attorney, estate planning, and more.
+The dedicated will attorneys at our office have 100+ years of experience handling cases relating to wills, trusts, power of attorney, estate planning, and more.
 To schedule a consultation with a compassionate will lawyer today, call (256) 539-4464 or complete an online case evaluation form.